freeCodeCamp/freeCodeCamp/guide/english/bash/bash-ls/index.md

 * `-G`, enable colorized output.
 * `-s`, List File Size.
 * `-R`, displays the contents of the directory, and its subdirectories.
+*  -d , list directories themselves and not contents of directories

 ### Example: